The Compleat* Idiot’s Guide to Love for Belittled, Heartbroken Straight Men

 22. “Never take her virginity, knowingly, if you are not prepared to lead by heart strings forever and show your victim some heaven.” – From a hopeless romantic who did the right thing.

-23. “Heartbreaks bring wisdom and are therapeutic; they are as useful as vaccines.” – From a med student who lost at love, but won at life.
+23. “Heartbreaks bring wisdom and are therapeutic; they are as useful as vaccines.
+Is it me, or is that girl looking my way?” – From a med student who lost at love, but won at life.

 24. “Treat every kind of woman like the best side of a banana fudge cake.” – From a man with a sweet tooth and a healthy appetite.

-25. “Never ever forgive a cheating lover.” – Truer words have never been so painfully incoherent.
+25. “Never, ever, ever, never, forgive a cheating lover.” – Truer words have never been so painfully incoherent.

 27. “You would never find any woman like your mother, this is deliberately designed.” – From a mommy’s boy.
 He would spend his summer jumping obstacles.